 Oral fluid drug screen

-The oral drug testing device is an alternative to urine testing.
-One of the many features of this device is that it’s difficult to cheat the test.
-The process is under observation.
-It is also less intrusive and can be used almost anywhere, so no bathrooms are required.
+Oral drug testing is an alternative to urine testing.
+Some of the many benefits are that it’s difficult to cheat the test, the process is always under observation, and less intrusive.
+And they can be used almost anywhere, as no bathrooms are required.
 Results are quick and conclusive.

 These drug tests are available in four variations: